 Diana Shnaider vs. Zhuoxuan Bai: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-Diana Shnaider (No. 85 ranking) will meet Zhuoxuan Bai (No. 123) in the Round of 32 of the WTA Ningbo, China Women Singles 2023 on Monday, September 25.
+On Tuesday, Zhuoxuan Bai (No. 123 in the world) faces Diana Shnaider (No. 85) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

-Shnaider is the favorite (-130) in this match, compared to the underdog Bai, who is +100.
+Shnaider carries -130 odds to claim a spot in the Round of 16 with a win over Bai (+100).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!